bwmcadams/YAPE/src/test/resources/µCon14-talk/BeautifulAPIs.md

 ![left ](images/BrilliantPony.png)

+- Some Questions
-* If your code & API are hard to understand internally it's likely the same externally
+    1. If your code & API are hard to understand internally it's likely the same externally
-* Is it monolithic and slow moving, or small and nimble?
+    1. Is it monolithic and slow moving, or small and nimble?
-* Is it well documented?
+    1. Is it well documented?
-* Do you return well articulated, meaningful errors?
+    1. Do you return well articulated, meaningful errors?

 ---